bmargerin/docs-exchange/maven-api-docs/Getting Started.md

 Obtain a token with this [request](https://anypoint.mulesoft.com/exchange/portals/anypoint-platform/f1e97bc6-315a-4490-82a7-23abe036327a.anypoint-platform/access-management-api/minor/1.0/console/method/#7573/).

-Alternatively, if you sign in with an identity provider (IdP), you can use your IdP token.
+If you sign in with an identity provider (IdP), you have the alternative option to use your IdP token.

 In the file `settings.xml` , specify the special user `~~~Token~~~`.